Products

 The typical ponding depth in a FocalPoint system is 6”, however, many systems have 12” ponding depths over the FocalPoint.
 Furthermore, it is possible to have much deeper ponding areas with FocalPoint.
 Successful installations include ponding depths as great as 60”.
 Your local Ferguson Waterworks representatives are here to help with non-standard applications.

-How should the area around FocalPoint be graded?
+How to grade area around FocalPoint be graded?

 The grading around a FocalPoint is no different than traditional bioretention systems.
-This includes side slopes no greater than 3:1, and the inclusion of energy dissipation at any areas of concentrated flow.
+This includes side slopes no greater than 3:1 and the inclusion of energy dissipation at any areas of concentrated flow.
 For steeper grades in tight spaces, there are several options, such as the use of Turf Reinforcement Mats, decorative stone, short curbs, and more.
-Consult with your local Ferguson Waterworks Representative to discuss options best suited for your site.
+Consult with your local Ferguson Waterworks Representative to discuss site-specific solutions.

 Should I have a border around the system?

 Most systems don’t require a border.
 However, in some cases, borders are useful for energy dissipation as well as delineation of the system.
-There are multiple ways to handle both of these objectives, and your local Ferguson Waterworks representative assist in identifying the best solution for your project
+There are multiple ways to handle both of these objectives.
+Discuss options with your local Ferguson Waterworks representative.

 Is pretreatment required upstream?